gusttavocdn/computer_science_with_typescript/src/03_binary/itoa/challenge-en.md

+# Instructions

 Warning: for this exercise, using the native type conversion of TypeScript is forbidden.
 Therefore, this kind of thing is not allowed:

 ```typescript
 const nb = 21;

 nb + "" // INTERDIT
 ```

 Write a function itoa that converts a number into its string representation.